-"Facilitation" Definition

-- A terrorist activity is "facilitated" whether or not - The facilitator knows that a particular terrorist activity is facilitated; - Any particular terrorist activity was foreseen or planned at the time it was facilitated; or - Any terrorist activity was actually carried out - The broad definition of "facilitation" applies to the entire "Part" of the Criminal Code on terrorism and therefore impacts what constitutes a criminal offense - To "facilitate" a terrorist activity may require only a limited "mens rea" or guilty mind
+- "Facilitation" Definition - "Facilitation" is very broadly defined in s.
+83.19(2) - A terrorist activity is "facilitated" whether or not - The facilitator knows that a particular terrorist activity is facilitated; - Any particular terrorist activity was foreseen or planned at the time it was facilitated; or - Any terrorist activity was actually carried out - The definition of "facilitation" applies to the entire "Part" of the Criminal Code on terrorism - To "facilitate" a terrorist activity is for practical purposes devoid of a "mens rea" or guilty mind element

 - This is different from the 1999 U.N.
-Convention for the Suppression of the Financing of Terrorism that uses more intentional language of "willfully" and "knowledge" in describing offences of financing terrorism - Under Bill C-36, unintentional actions of a charity may therefore result in a charity unwittingly becoming a terrorist group - In addition, "actus reus" or guilty act is no longer a necessity
+Convention for the Suppression of the Financing of Terrorism that uses more intentional language of "willfully" and "knowledge" in describing offences of financing terrorism - Under Anti-terrorism Act, unintentional actions of a charity may therefore result in a charity unwittingly being a terrorist group - In addition, "actus reus" or guilty act is no longer a necessity - Recommendation: - Amend the Criminal Code "facilitation" of terrorist activities provisions to require the Crown to prove criminal intent to find any person guilty of such an offence

-3. Specific Criminal Code Offences That May Impact Charities under Bill C-36 (S.83.03) Directly or indirectly providing or inviting the provision of property, financial or other related services that facilitates or carries out a terrorist activity or benefits a terrorist group
+3. Specific Criminal Code Offences That May Impact Charities under Anti-terrorism Act (S.83.03) Directly or indirectly providing or inviting the provision of property, financial or other related services that facilitates or carries out a terrorist activity or benefits a terrorist group